24 Hours of Winter is when North Vancouver‘s Grouse Mountain stays open all day and night from a Saturday morning until a Sunday night in February.

 24 Hours of Winter Activities

-In addition to regular Grouse Mountain Winter Activities like skiing, snowboarding, skating and snowshoeing, during the two-day non-stop event there is also dancing to DJ music, special evening snowshoeing tours and other fun activities.
+In addition to regular Grouse Mountain Winter Activities like skiing, snowboarding, skating and snowshoeing, during the two-day non-stop event there is also dancing to DJ music, special evening snowshoeing tours, ice skating under the moonlight and other fun activities.

-Below was the event schedule and list of activities for the 24 Hours of Winter event in 2020.
-The schedule in 2026 will likely be similar.
+Below is the event schedule and list of activities for the 2026 24 Hours of Winter.
+Exact times and details are subject to change.

 24-Hour Activities

 24 Hours of Winter activities that take place for extended periods of the event but during specific times include the following (with some being free and others not).
-The times given were for 2020.
-The schedule for 2026 will likely be similar, but with exact details to be confirmed.
+The 2026 schedule is listed below.
+Exact times and details are subject to change.

-- Theatre in the Sky – films show from 9:30 in the morning until 9:30 at night on the Saturday and Sunday.
+- Theatre in the Sky – films show from 9:30 in the morning until 8:00 at night on Saturday and Sunday.

 Scheduled Events